APNIC Document identity

-- Attending at least one of the two APNIC meetings held each year.
-If SIG sessions are held, SIG Co-Chairs are expected to attend the sessions
+- Attending at least one of the two APNIC Conferences held each year.
+If SIG forums or OPM are held, SIG Co-Chairs are expected to attend the forum or OPM

 - Remaining subscribed to the SIG mailing list for the duration of their time as Co-Chair

-- Monitoring SIG chat-room discussions during the SIG’s session at APNIC meetings
+- Monitoring SIG chat-room discussions and Q&As during the SIG forum or OPM at APNIC Conferences

 Chairs and Co-Chairs are elected for a two-year period.
-Elections occur yearly.
+Elections occur yearly at APNIC standalone conference.
 Chair elections and Co-Chair elections occur in alternate years.

-- The APNIC Secretariat sends a call for nominations to the SIG mailing list and the firstname.lastname@example.org mailing list so that the widest coverage is received.
-The call contains:
+The APNIC Secretariat sends a call for nominations to the SIG mailing list and the firstname.lastname@example.org mailing list so that the widest coverage is received.